deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_embeddings.rst

 Pre-Calculated Embeddings Format
 ################################

-The embeddings should be a pandas DataFrame, where each row represents a text sample and each column represents an embedding dimension.
-The DataFrame must have the same number of rows as the number of samples in the :class:`TextData <deepchecks.nlp.TextData>` object, and in the corresponding order.
+The embeddings should be a numpy.ndarray of shape (N, E), where N is the number of samples in the :class:`TextData <deepchecks.nlp.TextData>` object and E is the number of embeddings dimensions.
+The numpy.ndarray must be in the same order as the samples in the TextData object.
-Note that if you load the embeddings from a csv file, all columns will be loaded and considered as embeddings, so make sure not to include any other columns in the csv file such as the index column.
+Note that if you load the embeddings from a csv file, all columns (embedding dimensions) will be loaded and considered as embeddings, so make sure not to include any other columns in the csv file such as the index column.